Caprese Chicken Pasta

 How to Make It

-I like to boil the pasta in a large pot until al dente and, while it cooks, make the balsamic chicken.
-Just season the chicken with salt and pepper, cook it in a large skillet with olive oil, and then brush it with the balsamic glaze.
+Season the chicken with salt and pepper, cook it in a large skillet with olive oil, and then brush it with the balsamic glaze.
+Slice the chicken into bite-sized pieces and set it aside.

 In the same pan, warm up a little more olive oil and then add the cooked pasta, tomatoes, cheese, chicken, and basil.
 Stir it all just until the ingredients are warmed up and well combined.